 The aptitude test contains various types of questions:

 The test consists of questions within the following areas:

 This section of the test covers the ability to analyse, argument and to make decisions on the basis of the information that the questions provide.
 Critical reasoning is relevant within all areas of the university.

 This section of the test covers the ability to solve problems and to deal with the given information of the questions that contain comprehensible quantitative statements like numbers, spreadsheets, texts and graphs.

 This section of the test covers the ability to understand the meaning of a text and to assess the social and cultural context that the text indicates.

 Example of questions (opens as pdf-fil).

-Date: 7 and 8 April 2018 (the aptitude test takes place on one day only)
+The aptitude test is held on 18 and 19 April 2020 (the aptitude test takes place on one day only)

 Are you residing in Denmark when the test takes place, you have to show up at the allotted SDU campus to conduct the test.

 Are you residing outside Denmark, is it possible to take the test online via remote proctoring.